tanlydana/lumeaonlineorder/README.md

 ## 📖 Project Overview
 **Lumea Online** is a dynamic school project web application built with **PHP** and **Ajax**.
-It focuses on providing **real-time user interactions** and **seamless data processing** without page reloads, making the user experience smooth and responsive.

 ## 🚀 Features
 - ⚡ **Real-time Data Processing** – Ajax-powered asynchronous operations